 SHOT!

 The pain was so severe that my mind was in confusion.
 It was as though there were so many synapses firing that my brain couldn’t process them all, and there was silence.
 But this was only a silence of my thoughts, not a silence of the pain that exuded into every pore in my body.
+My mind was not without thoughts, but rather filled only with the one, supreme thought.
+PAIN!
 It was as if someone had shot a harpoon through my spine, and was now pulling me from that point.
 My body naturally fought against this feeling, as my legs and back tried to arch and wriggle, but couldn’t.
 I now understood the tight encasing around me.
 It wasn’t for comfort, it was for protection against my own reactions.

 After a few seconds, the pain wasn’t even beginning to go away.
 Now, my mind not only felt the pain, but it was able to hone in and dwell on it.
 This seemed to make the pain even worse.
 All I could think about was the pressure on my spine and the fire that coursed through me.
 How could I hold out?
 I guess I didn’t have a choice.